lbell/pretty-google-calendar/README.md

 ### What sorcery is this?!

-Pretty Google Calendar impliments the excellent [Full Calendar](https://fullcalendar.io/) for you, taking all the pain and anquish away.
+Pretty Google Calendar impliments the excellent [Full Calendar](https://fullcalendar.io/) for you, and tosses in a little [Tippy.js](https://atomiks.github.io/tippyjs/) and [Popper](https://popper.js.org/) to make things... well... pop.

 ### Can I use this to manage a calendar?

-Not directly.
-All calendar events are maintaned via Google Calendar, this plugin just displays them in a non shitty way.
+No. All calendar events are maintaned via Google Calendar, this plugin just displays them in a non-shitty way.

 ### How do I theme the calendar?